LegendAaronC/DashHack/README.md

 Never but the only time i can guarantee is when i stop developing this menu.
 Then i will make it unobfuscated and an offline version too.
 # Am I allowed to copy this to make my own menu?
 NO, SKIDDING IS BAD.
 MAKE YOUR OWN STUFF.

-DashHack is a Dashmetry mod menu thats free, only available at its official URL, kept obfuscated for security, and not allowed to be copied or reused.